U.S. Dollar Fluctuates as Demand for High Yields Ebbs

 Continue Reading Below

-The Wall Street Journal Dollar Index, which measures the currency against a basket of 16 others, was recently down less than 0.1% at 87.35, below Tuesday's 87.38.
+The Wall Street Journal Dollar Index, which measures the currency against a basket of 16 others, ended Wednesday at 87.31, its lowest closing level since Oct.
+25, and down less than 0.1% from Tuesday's 87.38.

+Early Wednesday, the dollar hit its lowest level in more than three weeks as U.S. stocks fell, with major indexes declining for the fourth time in the past five sessions.
+Investors remain uncertain about the prospect for the Republican tax-cut package, and some have bought the euro after data signaled continued economic expansion in that region.

+"The markets have been catching up to the Fed's dots, but there are a lot of unknowns about fiscal policy," said Vassili Serebriakov, a currency strategist with Crédit Agricole.

 The consumer-price index, measuring what Americans pay for everything from cars to phone service, advanced 0.1% in October from a month earlier, the Labor Department said Wednesday.
 Excluding volatile food and energy costs, so-called core prices increased 0.2%.
 Both readings matched expectations of economists surveyed by The Wall Street Journal.